Vonng/pigsty/docs/PARAM.md

 os dbsu uid and gid, `26` for default postgres users and groups, which is consistent with the official pgdg RPM.

+For Ubuntu/Debian, there's no default postgres UID/GID, consider using another ad hoc value, such as `543` instead.